Four Keys to China Supply Chain Success

 At the most fundamental level, China’s commercial environment is young.
 China has been engaged deeply in Western-like commerce for little more than two decades.
 The principles that Western business people take for granted are not ingrained throughout China business yet.
 Simple “rules” don’t have the same intuitive acceptance in China as in the West, such as not substituting materials in customer-specified products without prior approval.
 Companies that try to manage suppliers without understanding these many differences almost inevitably encounter disappointment.
 Decoding the differences is not an insurmountable challenge but it takes patience, curiosity and a disciplined approach to supply chain management.

 Suppliers as capable as the best in the West can be found in China.
 At the same time, China suppliers who could not find a customer in the West because of their substandard quality can still survive in some segments of the China market.
 How can this paradox coexist in today’s global and increasingly transparent market place?
 In the West, the absolute quality difference between excellent and poor suppliers is actually pretty small.
 Our fixation on continuous improvement drives acceptable quality standards in a positive trajectory and the competitive environment has eliminated suppliers who don’t keep pace.

 The graphic below conceptually depicts the basic difference between the developed Western and evolving China supply chain environments.
 Excellent suppliers exist in both worlds.
 The average quality level in the West is higher and no poor quality suppliers can survive.
-In China, the continuing demand from the state owned industrial segment where quality standards are often (not always) be low Western norms, provides Chinese suppliers with a market for lower quality products that does not exist in the Western world.
+In China, the continuing demand from the state-owned industrial segment where quality standards are often (not always) lower than Western norms, provides Chinese suppliers with a market for lower quality products.
 The challenge for Western companies seeking suppliers in China is to connect with suppliers that are aligned with Western quality expectations.
-Chasing low prices exclusively is almost never the right approach to assure quality compliance to Western company needs.
+Chasing low prices exclusively is almost never the right approach to assure quality compliance.

 The China Quality Challenge